Recession Proofing Your Legal Practice

 Anticipate the changes that are going to happen in the upcoming months.
 Make a plan and get ahead of it before it becomes a problem.
 Say you anticipate finance problems in the near future then take measures for it now.

 Focus on Performance Improvement

 You can plan all day but your execution will matter at the end of the day.
 It is important to learn from your mistakes and better yourself every time.
 Find a better, faster, and more efficient way of doing things.
 Adapt and improve based on your current situation and you’ll be unstoppable even during a recession.

 As a Lawyer, you could take up more cases that you would have otherwise passed up or you could start a side hustle by becoming a temporary guest online law lecturer.
 You could also consider writing Legal Editorials for websites as a guest writer.
 This is one of the best tips to recession proof your legal practice.

 A sound money management plan could be a light at the end of the tunnel for someone in a financial crisis during this pandemic.
 Getting your finances in order can be the best way to recession proof your legal practice.
 Here are some ways to manage your finances better – Create a budget, understand your expenses, and your monthly income.
 Limit your spending to only essential items and avoid all non-essential spending for the time being.
 Further, try to maintain an emergency reserve fund which can be useful in a cash crunch situation.

 Maintain Your Professional Network

 It is important to reach out, stay in touch, and deepen your connection with your professional network, especially during a recession.
-Maintain a good relationship with your network.
+Maintain a good relationship with your fellow legal professionals.
 Offer to help your colleagues, show them that you care, prioritize certain influential colleagues, stay active on professional social media platforms, regroup from time to time.
 Staying in touch and maintaining ties with your network will go a long way in getting potential clients via referrals.